nicoloparco/Burger-2-Sequelize/README.md

-Burger MySQL App
+Burger Sequelize App

-This app is powered by express, node, mySQL, javascript, handlebars, and HTML When the app is loaded the user is presented with a few burgers that exist in the database.
+This app is powered by express, node, mySQL, sequelize, javascript, handlebars, and HTML This app is the sequel to the first burger app and is comnepletely refactored using sequelize's orm models When the app is loaded the user is presented with a few burgers that exist in the database.
 The user can "eat" the burgers by clicking the devour button.
 This changes their data and places them into the devoured column.